Zumo Chassis Kit (No Motors)

 Pololu Zumo chassis, assembled front view with dimensions.

-Pololu Zumo chassis, assembled side view (shown with motors).
+Pololu Zumo chassis, assembled side view (shown with motors, which are available separately).

-Pololu Zumo chassis, assembled top view without acrylic plate, shown with motors.
+Pololu Zumo chassis, assembled top view without acrylic plate, shown with motors (not included).

 Overview